Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

 Shut down management services and power off the HPE Cray EX management Kubernetes cluster.

+**Important:** When performing a complete system shutdown, do NOT start with this page.
+Refer to [System Power Off Procedures](System_Power_Off_Procedures.md) for the expected shutdown sequence.

 - [Overview](#overview)
 - [Prerequisites](#prerequisites)
 - [Check health of the management cluster](#check-health-of-the-management-cluster)